-With nearly a year under my belt of being a divorced 65-year-old, mother of four grown children, I have had time for reflection.
+With several years under my belt of being a divorced 67-year-old mother of four grown children, I have had time for reflection.

 The divorce was my choice.
 I sought and embraced it after years of apathy, contempt and hostility.
 I couldn’t change my ex’s emotions or approach to life.

 Despite the choice and the relief at its execution, there was still an emotional toll.
 There would be no happily ever after.
 My children would no longer have the home of their childhood as their touchstone.

 The longer I linger on this planet, the more I see two kinds of people.
 There are victims and there are those who refuse to be victims.
 I fall in the latter camp.

 I am no stranger to tragedy and have endured unspeakable sadness in my life.

 At each point, I faced a choice.
 I could choose to let the experience destroy me.
 Or I could learn from it and move on in triumph.
 I generally chose the latter.

 It’s human nature to place fault.
 When life does not turn out the way we thought it would, it is easy to look around and find someone to blame.

 In my own therapies (I have been in therapy several times over the years), every current malady was dissected in the light of the past.
 What had my parents done or not done that caused me to be who I am with the difficulties I suffered?
 While that was a legitimate inquiry, it still came down to my choice as to how to respond.

 Why would it be any different for my children?
 As they dissect their difficulties, they will surely place plenty of fault in my lap, and in my ex’s lap.